felipergamorim/A3E/README.md

 ionic cordova run android

-# or put de debug and device clause
+# For debug and device clause
+# Put Open Chrome in this page  ->
+chrome://inspect/#devices

+# And Run the command below

 ionic cordova run android -debug -device